DuoSoftware/DVP-WEBRTCSDK/DevelopersGuide.md

 ##### Method :
 ###### AnswerCall(SessionID,VideoSt,RemoteVidID,LocalVidID)

-In a scenario of Incomming call , have to pass above params to answer it.
+In a scenario of Incoming call , have to pass above params to answer it.

-    - SessionID : ID of genarated session for the new incomming  call
+    - SessionID : ID of genarated session for the new incoming  call
     * videoSt : Video status (true/false)
     * RemoteVidID :  Callee's video displaying element's ID
     * LocalVidID : caller's video displaying element's ID

 ##### ** Returns true on success false on fail
-##### ** In scenario of inncomming call, onIncomingCall event mentioned above will recieve the sessionID
+##### ** In scenario of inncoming call, onIncomingCall event mentioned above will recieve a object conteining SeesionID as "id" and caller's uri as "user"

 ### Disconnect a call